 Transfer Credits.
-A student wishing to take courses at another institution while enrolled at Crummer must receive approval from the Associate Dean for Academics prior to enrolling at that institution, which must be accredited by AACSB.
+A student wishing to take courses at another institution while enrolled at Crummer must receive approval from the Associate Dean prior to enrolling at that institution, which must be accredited by AACSB.
 A course description and syllabus must be provided by the student before approval is granted.
-Crummer does not grant academic credit for any course work taken on a non-credit basis at any type of educationalinstitution.
+Crummer does not grant academic credit for any course work taken on a non-credit basis at any type of educational institution.

 Graduation Requirements.
 It is the responsibility of each student to make certain that all the course requirements for graduation listed in their Program of Study have been met.
-If there is any doubt, an Academic Advisor in Student Success should be consulted prior to registration for the last term preceding expected graduation.
-An Intent to Graduate form must be filed with the Crummer registrar's team (crummerregistrar@rollins.edu) prior to the term in which graduation is anticipated.
+Students can access their Program of Study through MyRollins at https://my.rollins.edu/groups/crummer-registrar.
+If there is any doubt, students should contact the Crummer Registrar at crummerregistrar@rollins.edu prior to registration for the last term preceding expected graduation.
+All students are required to submit their Intent to Graduate Petition through MyRollins prior to the term in which graduation is anticipated.